Lotus Elite Type 14 - High Torque Starter

-* If your car is a "3 Wire Hookup", the screw terminal on the backside of the starter is where that 3rd wire goes.
-Typically, it is an extra wire coming directly from the coil to give the starter extra juice for cold starts.
+* If your car is a "3 Wire Hookup" from the coil, the screw terminal on the backside of the starter is where that 3rd wire goes.
+The starter acts as a pass-through, feeding the coil extra juice for cold starts.

 BritishStarters.com is the World's #1 supplier of High Torque Gear Reduction starters since 2001.

 In all, some 1015 cars were built (including kits which were offered from 1961 onwards).
 Some 385 cars were exported all over the world with 316 going to the USA alone, 13 to Japan, 11 to Australia and the rest to Europe..